hazlema/Joke-Machine/README.md

 # Joke-Machine
+Requires the latest dev branch of NodeJS v20

 Silly little node app that displays a joke.
 This uses the free api http://jokeapi.dev.
 Great to put as part of a shell logon script.